sigp/lighthouse/book/src/become-a-validator-source.md

 In the [next step](become-a-validator.html#2-submit-your-deposit-to-goerli) you'll need to upload your validator's deposit data.
 This data is stored in a file called `eth1_deposit_data.rlp`.

-You'll find it in `/home/.lighthouse/validators` -- in the sub-directory that corresponds to your validator's public key (`voting_pubkey`).
+You'll find it in `/home/.lighthouse/validators` -- in the sub-directory that corresponds to your validator's public key.

 > For example, if your username is `karlm`, and your validator's public key (aka `voting_pubkey`) is `0x8592c7..`, then you'll find your `eth1_deposit_data.rlp` file in the following directory:
 >